Alison White (cricketer): Cricket

 White had played cricket and rugby union at school.
-He was in the Cheltenham cricket XI for three years and captained the side in 1899 and 1900, and played rugby in the XV in 1899–00.
+He was in the Cheltenham cricket XI for three years and captained the team in 1899 and 1900, and played rugby in the XV in 1899–00.
 Wisden described him as the "pick of the [Cheltenham] batsmen" in 1899, praising his "strong defence" although commenting that his attacking strokes were "tame".
 He was the school's leading run scorer with 437 runs.

 In the army he played regularly for the Royal Artillery Cricket Club and made his first-class debut for Gloucestershire in 1912.
-On debut against Sussex he made scores of nine and 38 and played two more matches for the side the following season.
+On debut against Sussex he made scores of nine and 38 and played two more matches for the team the following season.
 In 1914 he played for Northumberland.

 Ten of White's 13 first-class matches were played during 1919.
 He made eight appearances for Gloucestershire and played twice for Free Foresters against both Cambridge University and Oxford.
-He scored two half-centuries, making 54 for Gloucestershire in the side's first match of the season and 53 for Free Foresters against Cambridge in June.
+He scored two half-centuries, making 54 for Gloucestershire in the team's first match of the season and 53 for Free Foresters against Cambridge in June.
 In total White scored 442 first-class runs.